Don't silence protesters - Good Law Project

 Climate change is one of the biggest existential threats we face and citizens are exercising their right to peacefully protest against the Government inaction that is contributing towards it.

-Yet climate change protesters are receiving increasingly harsh treatments from the police, Government and judicial system, including more convictions, and prison sentences for minor breaches of court rules.
+Yet climate change protesters are receiving increasingly harsh treatment from the police, Government and judicial system, including more convictions, and prison sentences for minor breaches of court rules.

 Amy Pritchard and Giovanna Lewis were on trial for causing a public nuisance after sitting in the road to block traffic between Bishopsgate and Wormwood Street in Central London on 25 October 2021.
 Jurors failed to agree a verdict on their trial but the protesters were found in breach of a court order preventing them from referring to climate change and fuel poverty in evidence.
 They were given seven-week prison sentences.